i-ron-y/flapper-news-plus/README.md

 * Implement downvoting for posts and comments.
 * Display number of comments for each post on main page.
+* Implement button to show/hide 'new post' and 'new comment' forms.
+*

 ##### Personal ideas: